 ‘Rehab’ is a word that conjures up mental images of clinical, white-walled facilities; going cold-turkey; and having no freedom.
-This may have been true in the past, but in the modern day, rehabilitation facilities have become much more comfortable and contain everything a person needs to regain their physical and mental health again.
+This may have been true in the past, but in the modern day, rehabilitation facilities have become much more comfortable and contain everything a person needs to regain their physical and mental health.

-Becoming enlightened in the processes of rehabilitation helps prospective patients and their loved ones feel better about what rehab will mean for them.
+Becoming educated in the processes of rehabilitation helps prospective patients and their loved ones feel better about what rehab will mean for them.
 Understanding what happens in each step of the process will ensure you feel prepared and knowledgeable about what’s involved and what is expected of you.

 Read on to learn about the SOBA College Recovery program phases.